jacobpgarrett/Assignment_2/README.md

 ```

 ## Tutorials
-There is a tutorial for the Matriux Structural Analysis algorithm in the tutorials folder saved as a Jupyter Notebook.
+There is a pair of tutorials for the Matriux Structural Analysis algorithm in the tutorials folder saved as Jupyter Notebooks.

 # General Information
 ## Generative AI Use